Large deviation principle for stochastic integrals and stochastic differential equations driven by infinite-dimensional semimartingales: Infinite-dimensional semimartingales

 } \end{example}

-\begin{remark} In fact, it can be shown that most worthy martingale random measures or more generally semimartingale random measures are standard $\H^\#$-semimartingales for appropriate choice of indexing space $\H$ (see \cite{KP96_2}). \end{remark}
+\begin{remark}{\rm In fact, it can be shown that most worthy martingale random measures (in the sense of Walsh \cite{Walsh86}) or more generally semimartingale random measures are standard $\H^\#$-semimartingales for appropriate choice of indexing space $\H$ (see \cite{KP96_2}).} \end{remark}